 Put six tortillas on a large cutting board or clean, flat surface.
 Spoon about 1 1/2 tablespoons of the chicken mixture down the center of the tortillas, stopping about 2 inches from the edges.
 Roll up and place with the seam side down in the baking dish, securing with a toothpick if desired.

 In a small bowl, stir together the remaining 2 teaspoons chili powder, tomato sauce, and sour cream.
-Pour on top of the tortillas.
+Spoon over the tortillas.

 Bake for 15 to 20 minutes, or until heated through.

-Cooking Tip: For a quicker meal, use 2 cups shredded chicken from half of a rotisserie chicken or two 10-ounce cans salt-free white meat chicken, drained.
+Cooking Tip: For a quicker meal, use 2 cups shredded chicken from half of a rotisserie chicken or 16 ounces canned chicken breast (lowest sodium available), drained.